frytimo/fusionpbx-app-enhanced_dialplan_editor/README.md

 # FusionPBX App Enhanced Dialplan Editor

 This is a custom dialplan editor tool to give the ability to use nested conditionals, Side-by-side to the XML generated.
-This started out as a main project item but was rejected for use in the project, I have started to move this in to a dedicated side project application.
+This started out as a main project item and is *under consideration* for use in the project.
+I have started to move this in to a dedicated side project application.
 More updates will come in the future.

 #### Install